Chickpea Cauliflower Curry

 Step 4.
 Add the coconut milk, water and cauliflower and bring to simmer and allow to cook for 10-15 minutes until the vegetables are tender.

 Step 5.
-Season with salt and if desired, add chili flakes to taste for some heat.
-Remove from heat and stir in the cilantro.
+Season with salt and pepper, and if desired, add chili flakes for additional heat.
+Remove the pan from heat and stir in the cilantro.
+Serve over a bed of your favourite rice and enjoy!

 FAQs